 A generator only charges the electrical system when engine RPM is somewhere north of 1200.
 After a difficult winter engine start with a cold and less than ‘topped up’ battery, low RPM taxi time will cost more of the battery’s reserve.
 Additional power is consumed for a night departure with the extra current draw of the aircrafts’ lights.
 There will be little standby power available if the generator system fails shortly after take off.

 By contrast, an alternator system is often capable of providing near full recharge current to the battery at engine idle speeds.
 A 60 ampere alternator could supply needed aircraft systems while recharging the backup system prior to take off.
 Prompt recognition of a charging system failure followed by appropriate load shedding could easily allow the backup system to give a solid 30 minutes of power to get the plane, and you, safely to an airport.

 Recently, we discovered a customers’ older 182 had a good bit of battery acid induced corrosion on the belly in trail of the battery box vents.
 Some investigation revealed very worn voltage regulator points intermittently sticking together causing higher than normal electrical buss voltages.
-The subsequent overcharging of the battery caused it to gas out sulfuric acid on the planes underside.
-The generator was in pretty bad shape as well with excessively worn brushes and commutator.
-Due to frequent IFR flying, the customer opted to spend some extra bucks and move into a new alternator system.
+The subsequent overcharging of the battery caused it to gas out sulfuric acid on the plane’s underside.
+The generator was in pretty bad shape as well, with excessively worn brushes and commutator.
+Due to frequent IFT flying, the customer opted to spend some extra money and move into a new alternator system.